 - Put the chicken breasts between sheets of plastic wrap and gently pound to about 1/2 inch in thickness.

 - Whisk together the egg and milk in a bowl.

-- Put the seasoned breadcrumbs in a wide, shallow bowl.
+- Put the seasoned breadcrumbs in a different, wide, shallow bowl.

 - Dip the chicken breasts in milk and egg mixture and then in breadcrumbs, turning to coat thoroughly.

 - Heat the olive oil in a large skillet or saute pan over medium-high heat.

 - Brown the chicken in the hot oil on both sides until golden brown, about 3 to 4 minutes on each side.
 Arrange the chicken in the prepared baking dish.

 - Slice 8 pieces of mozzarella cheese and put two on each chicken breast.
 Pour 1 jar of your favorite spaghetti sauce over all.
 Sprinkle with Parmesan cheese and a little more mozzarella and bake for about 25 to 30 minutes, or until bubbly.

 - Meanwhile, cook the spaghetti or linguine in boiling salted water following package directions.
 Drain well.

 - Serve with spaghetti, garlic bread, and a tossed green salad.